docknetwork/api-docs/source/index.html.md

 - Click **Add Endpoint**.
 - Fill in the **Endpoint URL** and select **Endpoint Events** for the webhook events.
 - Click **Create Webhook**.
-- Once webhook is created you will see a secret token.
+- Once the webhook is created you will see a secret token.
 This token is sent in the webook POST request for you to validate that the webhook came from Dock.

 <aside class="notice">